hnjaman/complete-microservice-application/readme.md

 # Guideline how to read this document
-First read this documentation with full concentration and understand clearly how the application working.
+Read this documentation with full concentration and understand clearly how the application working.
 I tried to describe as simple as possible.
-No need to run the application or understand the code initially. **Read all the sections first**.
-I used Java, Spring Boot and Angular but you no need to know any specific language or technology to understand microservice concept.
+No need to run the application or understand the code initially. **Read the documentation and understand the workflow diagram first**.
+I have used Java, Spring Boot and Angular but you no need to know any specific language or technology to understand microservice concept.
 Just read the documentation first.

-Once you have completed the documentation then you can run every application in your local system by configuring system prerequisites and don't forget to notice console log when run all application as well as use it for better understanding.
+Once you have completed the documentation then you can run every application in your local system by configuring system prerequisites and don't forget to notice terminal log when you run all application, it helps for better understanding.
-Here is total 5 separate application (1 frontend + 4 backend) and every application have it's own readme for application level understanding.
+Here is total 5 separate application (1 frontend + 4 backend).
+- microservice-ui (frontend)
+- service-registry
+- api-gateway
+- product-service
+- offer-service

 # What is microservice?
 Microservice is a modern as well as a popular architecture of designing software application over the last few years.